Tutorial or Teaching Labs HowTo

 - 5 FAQ

-- 5.1 Does the account need to be validated before the student can use them?
+- 5.1 Does every student account need to be validated before the student can use the platform?

 - 5.2 What do the students need to do to get their account ready to use?

-- 5.3 My students told me that they have not received any email
+- 5.3 My students told me they did not received any email

 - 5.4 One of my student is not able to log in